Jxkob488/wmc.project_stieger_quass/project-description.md

-# Shop system compare
+# Comparing requirements of shop systems

 ## Project Idea
 In our website we want to compare different shop systems.
-We want to differentiate things like Cloud-based and self-hosted, Open-Source and Closed-Source, managed security and self managed.
+We want to differentiate things like Cloud-based and self-hosted, Open-Source and Closed-Source, managed security and self managed, target audience, Support & Community

 ## Target Audience
 Our website is for peolpe who want to select or operare a shop system